ajylee/ajylee.github.io/thoughts-on-security.md

 tactics.
 The point here is to say that if there is a Formal Methods concept, it can be applied to pentesting.

 Now let's translate this into practice.
-When I do a pentest, I first try the pray-and-spray strategy.
-Just look around, sniffing for badness.
-At the same time be looking for goodness, and get a grip on how the target behaves, what it's supposed to do, and try to test out if it really is doing what it says on the tin.
-Exercise all the functionality.
+When I do a pentest, I first try what I call the spray-and-pray strategy.
+I just look around, looking at whatever catches my eye, searching for hints of badness.
+At the same time I look for goodness, and get a grip on how the target behaves, what it's supposed to do, and whether it really is doing that.
+I try to exercise all the functionality.
+This part is entirely intuitive and I'm not going to attempt here to connect it to anything I have seen in Formal Methods.

-If something looks good in regular walk-through and spray-and-pray, I step it up by listing out all the security specs and a percentage on how confident I am in them.
-I never write 100%.
-If I write 99% it means I'm not coming back to it.
+After the regular walk-through and spray-and-pray, I list out all the security specs and a percentage on how confident I am in them.
+(I never write 100%.
+If I write 99% it means I'm not coming back to it.)
 These are not formal specs, but the more I can formalize them, the more logic holes I can catch.
-Then I use a conflict-driven approach -- I argue with myself (see below).
+Then I use both the meet-and-the-middle and conflict-driven strategems to develop attacks or assert safety (within assumptions).
+See below for more on strategems.

 Now if everything checks out with your first spec, I go back and make it more detailed.
 Think about all the classes of attacks to inform your spec.
 When I